geraintluff/jsfx/README.md

 ![screenshot](Warble.png)

-The formant-correction on the shifting algorithm isn't too great, so it can sound very synthetic if you push it too hard.
+The formant-correction on the shifting algorithm isn't perfect, so major corrections (e.g. 5 semitones or more) won't sound completely natural.

-It doesn't (currently) separate the frequencies into notes, or support automatic correction.
+It doesn't (currently) separate notes from each other, or support automatic correction.
 I haven't figured out how to make "undo" work properly, so that's something to look at in the future.

 ## Spectrum Matcher